Manifestation of antiquark nuggets in collisions with the Earth

 where $\sigma_\text{SB} = \frac{\pi^2}{60}$ is the Stefan–Boltzmann constant (in natural units) and $R(T)<1$ is the function describing deviation of the radiation power from the blackbody radiation.
 In Ref.~\cite{FS1} it was shown that this function varies from $10^{-4}$ to $10^{-3}$ for a wide range of temperatures from $T=1$\,eV to $T=100$\,keV.

 An antiQN moving through a medium gains the energy mainly due to annihilation of nucleons inside the antiquark core.
 The energy release per each annihilated nucleon is about $2m_p$, with $m_p$ for the nucleon mass.
-Thus, the incoming energy flux due to the nucleon annihilation is $W_\text{in} = 2 m_p \sigma_\text{ann}v n_\text{matter}=2 \rho_\text{matter}\sigma_\text{ann}v$, where $\sigma_\text{ann}\approx \kappa \pi R_\text{QN}^2$ is the annihilation cross section, $v$ is the antiQN speed relative to the medium and $n_\text{matter}$ nucleon number density in the medium.
-The speed $v$ should be taken from a distribution of velocities of DM particles in the Galaxy, but for rough estimates we take $v\approx 250$\,km/s the mean DM particle velocity in the Solar neighbourhood.
+Thus, the incoming energy flux due to the nucleon annihilation is $W_\text{in} = 2 m_p \sigma_\text{ann}v n_\text{matter}=2 \rho_\text{matter}\sigma_\text{ann}v$, where $\sigma_\text{ann}\approx \kappa \pi R_\text{QN}^2$ is the annihilation cross section,\footnote{As is demonstrated in Appendix \ref{AppB}, photon pressure on the atoms of matter plays minor role for antiQNs with $A<10^{35}$.
+Therefore, we ignore the contribution from this effect to the annihilation cross section.} $v$ is the antiQN speed relative to the medium and $n_\text{matter}$ nucleon number density in the medium.
+The speed $v$ should be taken from a distribution of velocities of DM particles in the Galaxy, but for rough estimates we take $v\approx 250$\,km/s the mean DM particle velocity in the Solar neighborhood.

 The radiated energy flux from antiQN is proportional to its surface area, $W_\text{rad} = 4\pi R_\text{QN}^2 W(T)$ with $W(T)$ given in Eq.~(\ref{W}).
 When an antiQN propagates through a homogeneous medium, it quickly acquires the thermal equilibrium with temperature $T$ specified by the energy balance, $W_\text{in}=W_\text{rad}$, or